Weather’s Impact on Electric Vehicles, and How to Handle it

 Road conditions can also make a difference.
 Winter brings wet and snowy roads, which increases the amount of resistance a car has to overcome to get moving.
 Therefore, the car has to use more electricity to get up to speed compared to a dry road, resulting in less range.

 While a car may be smaller, it still takes a lot of energy to heat or cool the cabin.
 The inefficiency of internal combustion engines means they actually have an advantage in this area.
-Engines produce tons of heat as a waste byproduct of their operation.
-During the winter, some of that heat isn’t wasted, it’s used to heat up the cabin instead.
+Gas-powered engines produce heat as a waste byproduct of their operation.
+During the winter, some of that heat isn’t wasted—it’s rerouted to heat up the cabin instead.

 Because electric cars are so much more efficient, they only produce a fraction of the heat an internal combustion engine does.
 While that reduces your running costs, it means they have to draw electricity from the battery directly to warm things up.
 Again, any electricity being drawn from the battery that isn’t being used to turn the wheels will reduce the total range available from a full charge.